Host TPM Attestation Alarm present in the vSphere UI

 1. Log in to the vSphere Client.

-2. Navigate to the vCenter Server object in the inventory.
+2. Navigate to the affected host

-After applying any of these solutions, monitor the vSphere UI for 24 hours to confirm that the alarm is no longer triggered.
+Note: After applying any of these solutions, monitor the vSphere UI for 24 hours to confirm that the alarm is no longer triggered.

 Additional Information